 Keep an extra automobile identification (registration) card in a location other than your vehicle.
 When departing your vehicle, always lock the door.
 When returning to your vehicle, have your keys ready, observe any unusual activity near the vehicle, enter and lock your door immediately.

-If you bring a bicycle to campus, Public Safety urges you to register your bicycle by visiting the Public Safety headquarters at 580 Snake Road.
+If you bring a bicycle to campus, Public Safety urges you to register your bicycle by visiting the Public Safety headquarters at 580 Snake Road or filling out our online registration form.
 Registration helps us to locate missing or stolen bicycles and return them to their owners.

-To act as a deterrent against theft, secure your bicycle with a heavy duty chain and padlock or U-type bar lock (with a thickness of at least 1/4 inch) to a bike rack or immovable object.
+To act as a deterrent against theft, secure your bicycle with a heavy-duty chain and padlock or U-type bar lock (with a thickness of at least 1/4 inch) to a bike rack or immovable object.
 Wrap the chain around the bike frame and tires, if possible.
 Record your bicycle serial number and file a copy with Public Safety.
-We can also engrave your bicycle for you through Operation I.D.

 Learn more about bicycles on campus

 When traveling at night, travel in a group or use Public Safety’s free safe escort service.
 Stay on well lit, frequently used streets and plan your travel.
 Avoid shortcuts and isolated areas.